 LONDON: Being a royal has obvious perks: You get to live in castles, wear amazing gowns, and put on priceless jewellery.
-But there are also some, let’s say, quirkier aspects to British monarchy – some are understandable traditions, others delightfully eccentric nods to centuries gone by – many of which Meghan Markle will need to brush up on before she joins the family fold in May.
+But there are also some, let’s say, quirkier aspects to British monarchy.
+Some are understandable traditions, others delightfully eccentric nods to centuries gone by.
+For this reason, Meghan Markle, also known as Duchess of Sussex, will need to brush up and understand Royal Traditions, after she joined the family fold.

-You could start with the fact the Queen has two birthdays- one is the actual day she was born, 21 April, and the second is her official birthday, usually celebrated on the second Saturday in June.
-This second birthday is generally for monarchs not born in the summer, so official festivities can take place in better weather – and June has a better chance of sunshine than April for the annual Birthday Parade, also known as Trooping the Colour
+You could start with the fact the Queen has two birthdays- one is the actual day she was born, 21 April.
+The second is her official birthday, usually celebrated on the second Saturday in June.
+This second birthday is generally for monarchs not born in the summer, so official festivities can take place in better weather.
+June has a better chance of sunshine than April for the annual Birthday Parade, also known as Trooping the Colour

 Follow the law.
-The reigning monarch is also exempt from requiring a driver’s licence and wearing a seat belt, and is immune from civil or criminal proceedings, a throwback to the time when the Sovereign established and enforced the legal system – although as the official website of the Royal Family points out: “The Queen is careful to ensure that all her activities in her personal capacity are carried out in strict accordance with the law”.
+The reigning monarch is also exempt from requiring a driver’s licence and wearing a seat belt.
+She is immune from civil or criminal proceedings, a throwback to the time when the Sovereign established and enforced the legal system.
+Although as the official website of the Royal Family points out: “The Queen is careful to ensure that all her activities in her personal capacity are carried out in strict accordance with the law”.

 Sounds of bagpipes.
 Tradition is everything here.
 Every morning Monday to Friday, the Queen is woken by the sounds of bagpipes playing outside her bedroom window.
-The Sovereign’s Piper was first appointed by Queen Victoria in 1843 after she took a trip to the Highlands, and the 15-minute morning ritual has continued ever since.
+The Sovereign’s Piper was first appointed by Queen Victoria in 1843 after she took a trip to the Highlands.
+The 15-minute morning ritual has continued ever since.

 Another bizarre custom takes place during the annual State Opening of Parliament.
 Before the Queen delivers her speech in the House of Lords at the Palace of Westminster, an MP is delivered to Buckingham Palace and ‘held hostage’ to ensure the Queen’s safe return.
 This centuries-old ritual harks back to a time when the monarch and Parliament weren’t so friendly; as a result, precautions had to be taken to ensure the Sovereign arrived home in one royal piece.
 Today, it’s simply retained as a symbolic gesture to days past.